Recent Developments

 PUBLIC PARTICIPATION

-- Presidential Decree on the Civil Society Participation Commission;
+- The Presidential Decree on the Civil Society Participation Commission.

-- The Organic Law of the Human Rights Commission, and its Regulations;
+- The Organic Law of the Human Rights Commission and its regulations, which envision collaboration between the Commission and CSOs.

 BARRIERS TO FORMATION

-Honduran CSOs have historically operated without the benefit of a “framework” law that provides the basic conditions for establishing a CSO as a legal person and regulating its operations.
-The NGO-D Law and its Regulation, however, now provide legal certainty to NGO-Ds by establishing a closed list of requirements for obtaining and maintaining legal personality.
-Therefore, current government authorities in charge of granting legal personality to CSOs cannot exercise unfettered authority in the same ways as in the past.
+For many years, Honduran CSOs operated without a comprehensive framework law establishing the basic conditions for legal recognition and operations.
+The 2011 NGO-D Law and its 2013 Regulations now provide greater legal certainty to NGO-Ds by creating a closed list of requirements for obtaining and maintaining legal personality.
+This limits the discretion of authorities, who in the past could arbitrarily decide whether to grant legal recognition.

 BARRIERS TO OPERATIONS